zhiming99/rpc-frmwrk/README.md

 1. Streaming for multihop almost works. the performance is not ideal yet.
 More testing and tuning needed.

 [`Tue 31 Mar 2020 10:11:09 PM Beijing`]
-1. still debugging the multi-hop related stuffs.
+1. still debugging the multihop related stuffs.
 Request forwarding and event forwarding work now.
 Next task is to get streaming to work.

 [`Sat 21 Mar 2020 01:47:35 PM Beijing`]
 1. Updated some `autoconf` releated stuffs to make the cross-compile more efficient.

 [`Fri 20 Mar 2020 11:00:16 PM Beijing`]
-1. Submitted a compilable version with multi-hop support.
+1. Submitted a compilable version with multihop support.
 It will take one or two weeks to get it work.

 [`Sat 14 Mar 2020 09:18:01 PM Beijing`]
-1. Code complete the streaming support for multi-hop, about 70% done.
+1. Code complete the streaming support for multihop, about 70% done.

 [`Mon 02 Mar 2020 05:36:15 PM Beijing`]
 1. Splitted the `CRpcRouter` to smaller classes.